DanielMorales9/tfdiv/README.md

 ## Currently supported features

-Currently, only a second order factorization machine is supported and its implemented in its sparse version only.
+Currently, only a second order factorization machine is supported and its implemented in its sparse version.

 ### TODO